Subtype #

 - if an object has type

 Question.
-How do these observations generalize to functions (or methods) and the type of their arguments and return value?
+How do the observations above generalize to methods and the types of their arguments and return value?

 Glossary (reminder).